apache/flink/docs/dev/connectors/filesystem_sink.md

 The only required parameter is the base path where the buckets will be stored.
 The sink can be further configured by specifying a custom bucketer, writer and batch size.

-By default the bucketing sink will split by the current system time when elements arrive and will use the datetime pattern `"yyyy-MM-dd--HH"` to name the buckets.
-This pattern is passed to `DateTimeFormatter` with the current system time and JVM's default timezone to form a bucket path.
+By default, the bucketing sink will split by the current system time when elements arrive and will use the datetime pattern `"yyyy-MM-dd--HH"` to name the buckets.
+This pattern is passed to `SimpleDateFormat` with the current system time to form a bucket path.
-Users can also specify a timezone for the bucketer to format bucket path.
 A new bucket will be created whenever a new date is encountered.
 For example, if you have a pattern that contains minutes as the finest granularity you will get a new bucket every minute.
 Each bucket is itself a directory that contains several part files: each parallel instance of the sink will create its own part file and